gs377209/gs377209.github.io/README.md

 ## Updating The Project

 1. Run `bundle outdated` to list outdated gems.
-1. Run `bundle update` to update to the latest gems.
+1. Run `bundle update --all` to update to the latest gems.
 1. Run `npm outdated` to list outdated node modules.
-1. Run `npm update` to update to the latest node modules.
+1. Run `npm update -S` to update to the latest node modules.
 1. Copy the files from `node_modules/jquery/dist` to `assets/js/jquery`.